WAlexandreW/Machine_Learning/README.md

 # Machine-learning repo

-Some snippets I often use in most of the projects.
+Some snippets I often use in most of my projects.

 There are (and will be) many snippets, for example:
 - Useful & quick pre-analysis codes (descriptive statistics, anomalies detections, etc...)